allenai/deep_qa/README.md

 [![Documentation Status](https://readthedocs.org/projects/deep-qa/badge/?version=latest)](http://deep-qa.readthedocs.io/en/latest/?badge=latest)
 [![codecov](https://codecov.io/gh/allenai/deep_qa/branch/master/graph/badge.svg)](https://codecov.io/gh/allenai/deep_qa)

+# WARNING

+This is unreleased code!
+We're at the pre-alpha stage, things could change, and there are still a lot of rough edges.
+This grew out of some research code, and we think it'll be pretty useful generally, but we're still working on making it easily usable by people outside of our group.
+Feel free to submit issues for problems that arise so that we're aware of them, but we're not to the point of having a supported release yet.

 # DeepQA

 DeepQA is a library for doing high-level NLP tasks with deep learning, particularly focused on